-- World Wide Fund for Nature promotes global nature and wildlife conservation.
+- World Wide Fund for Nature promotes global nature and wildlife habitat conservation.

 - One Tree Planted plants trees in various countries around the world.

 Another unique organization is Ecosia — the sustainable search engine.
 Unlike other search engines, Ecosia uses its profits for tree planting.
-Additionally, each search removes carbon from the atmosphere, and Ecosia completely protects all user data.
+Additionally, each search removes carbon emissions from the atmosphere, and Ecosia completely protects all user data.

 4. Use Tree-Free Products

 Tree-free alternatives to traditional wood or paper products are becoming more and more popular.
 Bamboo products, in particular, are rising to prominence.
 Bamboo toilet paper, toothbrushes, paper towels, and more have become modern green staples.

 Moreover, bamboo products are soft, strong, and wholly sustainable!
 Once they’ve been harvested, bamboo stalks begin to grow back almost immediately without the need for reseeding or fertilizer.
 At Reel, we also offer bulk toilet paper so that you can save money while helping the planet.

 5. Enjoy Forests Responsibly

 Going out into nature and enjoying our existing forests for yourself is a big part of learning how to save trees.
 Once you get outside and appreciate all that our forests have to offer, you’ll be filled with a new vigor for protecting the planet.

 We can all enjoy the beauty of our planet’s trees, but we must do so responsibly.
 Following the Leave No Trace code of ethics allows everyone to safely enjoy the outdoors without hurting it.

 Saving Forests One Tree at a Time

 Whether you’re buying bamboo toilet paper or planting trees on your own, your actions will have a positive impact on the world around you.
 Its effects might not be immediately evident, but the planet and future generations will thank you.

 How do you save trees at home?
 Drop a comment and let us know!